 - It can connect the empirical data to existing knowledge.

 - It can allow you to come up with propositions, concepts or hypotheses that you can use to answer ‘how’ and ‘why’ questions.

 Broadly speaking, a theory framework can be used to either derive certain testable assumptions or as a way of making sense of your data.
 In both cases, it structures your data collection by focusing your attention on a small subset of concepts.

-You can therefore think of it like a toolbox.
-In your literature review you outlined the problem that needs ‘fixing’.
+You can, therefore, think of it as a toolbox.
+In your literature review, you outlined the problem that needs ‘fixing’.
 The theory framework is a toolbox stuffed full of concepts, variables, or hypotheses (your tools) that you’ll then use to address the problem and do the fixing.

 You can find an extended guide on creating your theory framework.
 Check it out if you’re still struggling.